Thy shadow, Earth, from Pole to Central Sea,

 Heroes, and women fairer than the skies ?

-We are busy working to bring Thomas Hardy's "At a Lunar Eclipse" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hardy's "At a Lunar Eclipse" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "At a Lunar Eclipse" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.